stadium-software/textbox-icons/README.md

 ```

 ## Page Setup
-1. Drag *TextBox* control to a page
+1. Drag a *TextBox* control to a page
 2. Add a class to uniquely identify the control on this page to the control classes property (e.g. number-field)

 ## Page.Load Setup